The Bedford Incident: Plot

 He seeks permission from his upline command to force the Soviet sub to surface and reveal itself in violation of international law.
 He is twice told to simply wait.
 During a round-the-clock general quarters it gives him the slip.
 Frustration gives way to fury, and obsession to mania.

 Finally the Soviet submarine is spotted by the Bedfords lookouts when it pokes its snorkel above the surface, safe again in international waters.
 It had not been detected running its diesels by the single sonarman Finlander relies on, who became overcome by exhaustion-induced delusions.
 Schrepke reminds Finlander that his orders are just to escort the sub out of Greenland's waters, which he has already done, but Finlander sends a message ordering the sub to surface and identify itself.
 When the order is ignored, Finlander runs over its snorkel.
 Schrepke, who has the mindset of the fox and not the hunter, protests that Finlander has cornered the sub (that cannot effectively flee while surfaced, being slower than the destroyer and an easy target for its numerous weapons) and is forcing it to fight.
 Crazed, Finlander orders Ralston to arm the ASROC rocket-propelled anti-submarine torpedo system.
 He reassures the anxious Munceford and Schrepke that he will not fire first, but "if he fires one, I'll fire one" back.
 The fatigued Ralston just hears "fire one" and launches the rocket.

 The ASROC warhead arches its way skyward then descends by parachute right upon the submarine, completely destroying it.
 Everyone is horrified.
 However, upon detecting the rocket ignition the sub had launched a spread of four nuclear torpedoes at the Bedford.
 Although Finlander orders evasive maneuvers and countermeasures, everyone knows the situation is likely hopeless.
 Finlander silently leaves the bridge, followed by Munceford, hectoring him to do more.
 The captain looks away sheepishly, and the Bedford and her crew are vaporized in an atomic blast.

 Production

-The novel on which the film is based reflects several real Cold War incidents between the NATO and Warsaw Pact navies, including one in 1957 when the USS Gudgeon, a submarine, was caught in Soviet waters and chased out to sea by Soviet warships.
-Although none of these real-life incidents ended as catastrophically as the Bedford incident, the story illustrated many of the fears of the time.
+Background

-The screenplay by James Poe follows the novel fairly closely, until its ending.
-In the novel, the Soviet submarine does not fire back at the Bedford before being destroyed.
-The shocked Finlander receives word of his promotion to admiral.
-Commodore Schrepke, realising the incident will spark World War III, sabotages one of the remaining ASROCs and destroys the ship.
-Munceford, the sole survivor, is found by Novosibirsk, the submarine's mothership.
+The novel The Bedford Incident was inspired by real-life Cold War naval incidents.
+In August 1957, the USS Gudgeon, commanded by Lt.
+Cmdr.
+Norman B. "Buzz" Bessac, was detected by the Soviet Navy outside the port of Vladivostok in the Pacific.
+Bessac ordered the submarine to make a full stop, hoping to "go quiet and lose" its pursuers.
+As the Gudgeon descended 700 feet below sea level, a 30-hour hold-down lasted as Bessac instructed all non-essential crew members to stay in their bunks.
+Meanwhile, Bessac raised its radio antenna and sent a message to the US Seventh Fleet headquarters in Japan, requesting for backup.
+When the Gudgeon finally surfaced, its torpedo tubes were ready to fire.
+Bessac asked the signalman to send a message in Morse code, identifying the vessel as a US Navy warship.
+The Soviet ships received the message and allowed the Gudgeon to sail.